xBorox1/D-Wave-Leap---CVRP/README.md

 You need to prepare 2 files :

 * Graph file in simple csv format, named vertex_weights.csv, containing 3 columns as edges: id of first vertes, id of second vertex and weight of edge.
 Graph is directed.
-* Scenario text file with information about magazines, vehicles and deliveries.
+* Scenario text file.
+Format is described i 'example_scenario'.